 However, as someone with celiac disease following a strict gluten-free diet, we must first take pause before grabbing any old ice cream.

-For example, ice cream shops are notorious for cross contamination.
+Eating ice cream at an ice cream shop also can be a dicey experience.
+You must be careful as ice cream shops are notorious for cross contamination.
 Even if the shop owner uses a clean scooper to grab a scoop for you, it’s possible (more like probable) that a previous scooper touched the gluten-free and gluten containing tubs, putting all the ice cream at risk for gluten contact.
 It’s just not safe to eat scooped ice cream from an ice cream shop (soft serve is ok – check ingredient labels).

 What Ice Creams are Gluten-Free?